Calendar & term dates

 Please find below term dates for the next academic year.

-Please note that the dates for 2022/2023 and 2023/2024 are the official term dates and have taken into consideration our teacher training days.
+Please note that the dates for 2025 – 2026 are the official term dates and have taken into consideration our teacher training days.
+We have yet to confirm the term dates for 2026 – 2027.

 Thorpepark Academy Calendar